 Team Trip to Kingspan to Learn about Timber Frame Housing

 It is always very productive and a change of scene; to get the Building Tectonics team out of the office together to learn more about particular areas that we work on.
-So, on Thursday 14th March we all went on a trip to Kingspan Potton, based in Great Gransden, Bedfordshire who specialise in fabricated timber frame housing.
+So, on Thursday 14th March we all went on a trip to Kingspan Potton, based in Great Gransden, Bedfordshire which specialises in fabricated timber frame housing.

-The walls, floors and roof of the houses are fabricated in large panels in their factory and are then taken to site and bolted together to construct a house (or other types of buildings).
-Although there are several companies who already work in this area; Kingspan have moved away from the mass housing market and instead of supplying the larger house builders, now just supply one or two units to small developers or even one-off houses.
+The walls, floors and roofs of the houses are fabricated in large panels in their factory and are then taken to the site and bolted together to construct a house (or other types of buildings).
+Although there are several companies who already work in this area; Kingspan has moved away from the mass housing market and instead of supplying the larger house builders, now just supplies one or two units to small developers or even one-off houses.

 On arrival the BTL team were greeted in the meeting room by the National Sales Manager; who gave a presentation about the different products they produce and then showed them around the factory where they are made.
 They saw how the process works from start to finish; from when the wood comes into the factory to when it leaves on the back of the lorry.
 Following this, they drove 15 minutes away to the Potton Self-Build Show Centre in Little Paxton, near St Neots where they have 5 show-houses.
 The team had the opportunity to look around the show-houses; which showed them the different materials that Kingspan manufacture and the different structures that they are capable of producing.

 Kingspan can help with the design of any house and have a pattern book of designs you can choose from; but obviously being an Architectural Practice, we already do the design for our clients.
 However, Kingspan can take our bespoke design plans and prepare “shop drawings” showing the panels so that they can then be fabricated in their factory.
 It was very interesting for the BTL team to know all about the process and the types of systems available; for those occasions when a client wishes to have a timber frame house.